-Blackboard: It is required that you use the Blackboard for this course.
-Blackboard is used for facilitation of communications between faculty and students, submission of assignments, posting of the course materials, important announcements, and grades.
+Brightspace: It is required that you use the Brightspace for this course.
+Brightspace is used for facilitation of communications between faculty and students, posting of the course materials, important announcements, and grades, and submission of assignments.
+You need to check your SBU email or Brightspace announcements regularly [Android App, iOS App].